1940: the path of commitment

 It is in this context that Marshal Pétain takes power.
 Few understand from the outset the nature of a regime controlled by a man who has been given full powers and intends to implement a policy breaking with the Republic and democracy.
 Hitler’s Germany triumphs and dominates Western Europe.

 In the summer of 1940, only the United Kingdom still holds its head.
 The Third Reich then seems all-powerful and called to last.
-Those who refuse the Nazi yoke or that of his collaborators are only a handful and engage in resistance which seems vain and without end.
+Those who refuse the yoke of the Nazi or that of his collaborators are only a handful and engage in a resistance which seems vain and without end.

 flag-fr